 3 to 5 Main Points is Too Many

 When I first learned how to give a talk, the normal process was to come up with three to five points I wanted to make, and organize the talk around those points.

 Now I think even three points is too many.

 When I give a talk today, I focus on one main point, and organize all my material and examples around the one main point.

 One speaker who does a great job of making one main point is Joel Osteen.
 Sometimes I turn on the television and listen to Osteen as I get ready for church.
 He always starts his sermons the same way.
 “Today I want to talk to you about [his one point].”
 All his arguments, all his bible passages, and all his examples focus on the one main point.
 He starts his sermon by telling you the one main point, he keeps coming back to the one main point throughout the sermon, and he ends his sermon by reminding you about the one main point.

 And people remember the one main point.

-Next time you are planning a talk, sermon, or presentation, think about what your one main point is.
+The next time you are planning a talk, sermon, or presentation, think about your one main point.
 What is the one thing you hope your listeners will take away from everything you plan to say?
-Once you identify the one main point, try to build your talk around it.
+Once you identify the one main point, build your talk around it.
 Start by telling your listeners the one main point.
 Have all your research, bible verses, stories, and examples point your listeners back to the one main point.
 And end your talk by reiterating the one main point.